Dunes of Duluth

 The Park Point Marina Inn is the only hotel on the point, other than the South Pier Inn.

-Four blocks from the lift bridge, the new Park Point Marina Inn on the bay has 68 rooms with balconies.
+Four blocks from the lift bridge, the Park Point Marina Inn on the bay has 68 rooms with balconies.
 It has a pool and serves a hot breakfast buffet.

 Vacation rentals include the comfortable Cottage on the Point, a three-bedroom late-1880s house.
 It faces the street, but the owners live in the adjoining lakefront house and allow access to the beach and use of kayaks.